jellene4eva/pynew/README.md

 #Python Project Generator
-Pynew is a simple script that allows user to generate project folder structure using one line.
+Pynew is a simple script that allows user to generate python project folder structure using one line.

 ```
 $ pynew Project